keijack/kjservlet/README.md

 # KJServlet - A Javascript web framework for Java
 KJServlet is lightweight javascript web framework which allows you to write sever side code using Javascript.
 It is based on Nashorn which is a script engine introduced in Java 8.
 In other words unlike Node.js which runs in V8 engine,  this framework runs on JVM environment.
 Which means that you can use all kinds of Java libs to construct you own web applications.

 It is also a very free style framework, it allows you to write your Javascript in many ways.
 Take writing controller for example, you can use functions, or you can use method in a Javascript object; you can write the response in a callback function, or you can just return a JSON object and let the framework do the rendering.

 This document is a reference guide to KJServlet framework features.
 Because of this is a very new framework and written by one person (which is me), so there might be some bugs that I have not discovered.
 If you find some problems, or have any questions or suggestions, or you want to get involved in this project, please let me know, here is my email: keijack.wu#gmail.com (please change # to @)

+<b>*About the license: we provide two kinds of license, GNU by default.
+But if you want to use this framework in your business and don't want to open the source of your own system, please contact for a Apache license.*</b>

 ## Getting Start